awsdocs/amazon-dynamodb-developer-guide/doc_source/bp-use-s3-too.md

 + DynamoDB doesn't support transactions that cross Amazon S3 and DynamoDB\.
 Therefore, your application must deal with any failures, which could include cleaning up orphaned Amazon S3 objects\.
 + Amazon S3 limits the length of object identifiers\.
 So you must organize your data in a way that doesn't generate excessively long object identifiers or violate other Amazon S3 constraints\.

-For more information about how to use Amazon S3, see the [Amazon Simple Storage Service Developer Guide](https://docs.aws.amazon.com/AmazonS3/latest/dev/)\.
+For more information about how to use Amazon S3, see the [Amazon Simple Storage Service User Guide](https://docs.aws.amazon.com/AmazonS3/latest/dev/)\.